-Rentable area, in South Africa, terms, is another word for gross lettable area (or GLA).
+Rentable area, known also as rentable building area (RBA) is another word for gross lettable area / gross leasable area (or GLA).

 The value is expressed in either square meters or square feet.